Attacker Behaviour Profiling using Stochastic Ensemble of Hidden Markov Models: Related Work

 \section{Related Work}

-Threat intelligence or predictive threat intelligence is a newly coined term which focuses on predictive methods for cyber security.
-[26] suggested the use of big data analytics for analyzing and handling the huge amount of data traffic.
-One of the most prominently used machine learning based approach for insider threat or breach detection is user behaviour profiling, M. Al-Qurishi [36].
+Threat intelligence or predictive threat intelligence is a newly coined term which focuses on predictive methods for cyber security. \cite{cardenas} suggested the use of big data analytics for analyzing and handling the huge amount of data traffic.
+One of the most prominently used machine learning based approach for insider threat or breach detection is user behaviour profiling \cite{alqurishi}.
 In this approach, the sequential actions of employee or student are modelled to form a profile for that specific user.
 The most common patterns of actions are termed as normal behaviour and any deviation from this predefined path is considered as a deviation.
 This anomalous activity is then marked for further investigation or potential attack.
 For modelling ‘normal’ behaviour of employees’ variety of strategies are used.
-For detecting long-term anomalies in cloud data, Owen et. al. [7] proposed using Extreme Studentized Deviate test (ESD) and employing time series decomposition and robust statistics for detecting anomalies.
-While other methods in literature rely on combining user action data with behavioural and personality characteristics, Weiming Hu et.al.[2] and Jiong Zhang et. al. [4] propose the use of bagging and boosting algorithms for intrusion detection.
+For detecting long-term anomalies in cloud data, \cite{vallis} proposed using Extreme Studentized Deviate test (ESD) and employing time series decomposition and robust statistics for detecting anomalies.
+While other methods in literature rely on combining user action data with behavioural and personality characteristics, \cite{adaboost-ids, haque} propose the use of bagging and boosting algorithms for intrusion detection \cite{denning}.
 Apart from using collected or logged data on attacker actions, past research literature has shown that behavioural and personality characteristics can provide great insight in profiling the attack.
-This particular example is shown by Brdiczka et al. [8], which uses structural anomaly detection combined with psychological profiling, in order to reduce false positives compared to traditional anomaly detection.
-Work by L. Spitzner [21] explores how honeypot technology can be used to detect, identify and gather information on these specific threats.
-Ultimately the task is to find out if there is an activity being planned, and if so, find what stage the planning is in.
-Karl Granstrom et. al [9] showed how Bernoulli filter can be used to detect the presence of HMM in structured action data along with minimum complexity that an HMM would need to involve in order that it be detectable with reasonable fidelity.
+This particular example is shown by \cite{brdiczka}, which uses structural anomaly detection combined with psychological profiling, in order to reduce false positives compared to traditional anomaly detection.
+Work by \cite{spitzner} explores how honeypot technology can be used to detect, identify and gather information on these specific threats.
+Ultimately the task is to find out if there is an activity being planned, and if so, find what stage the planning is in. \cite{granstorm} showed how Bernoulli filter can be used to detect the presence of HMM in structured action data along with minimum complexity that an HMM would need to involve in order that it be detectable with reasonable fidelity.